Relevant to ACCA Qualification Papers F7 and P2

 Expenses are defined as decreases in economic benefits during the accounting period in the form of outflows or depletions of assets or incurrences of liabilities that result in decreases in equity, other than those relating to distributions to equity participants.

 The reference to ‘other than those relating to distributions to equity participants’ refers to the payment of dividends to equity shareholders.
-Such dividends are not an expense and so are not recognised anywhere in the Statement of Comprehensive Income.
+Such dividends are not an expense and so are not recognised anywhere in the statement of profit or loss and other comprehensive income.
 Rather they represent an appropriation of profit that is as reported as a deduction from Retained Earnings in the Statement of Changes in Equity.

 Examples of expenses include depreciation, impairment of assets and purchases.
-As with income most expenses are recognised in the Income Statement section of the Statement of Comprehensive Income, but in certain circumstances expenses (losses) are required by specific standards to be recognised directly in equity and reported in the Other Comprehensive Income Section of the Statement of Comprehensive Income.
+As with income most expenses are recognised in the Income Statement section of the statement of profit or loss and other comprehensive income, but in certain circumstances expenses (losses) are required by specific standards to be recognised directly in equity and reported in the Other Comprehensive Income Section of the statement of profit or loss and other comprehensive income.
 An example of this is an impairment loss, on a previously revalued asset, that does not exceed the balance of its Revaluation Reserve.